What Are Fibroids and How Do They Affect Your Health?

 Uterine fibroids are benign (noncancerous) growths that develop in the uterus.
 They are also called leiomyomas or myomas.

-Fibroids can grow on the inside, outside, or within the wall of the uterus.
+These growths can form on the inside, outside, or within the wall of the uterus.
 They can vary in size, ranging from as small as a seed to larger than a grapefruit.
-Fibroids can be single or multiple, and their size and location can vary.
+They can be single or multiple, and their size and location can vary.

 The National Institute of Health estimates that as many as 80% of women will have developed uterine fibroids by the time they turn 50.
 However, out of that 80%, only around 25% to 30% will have symptoms to the point that they need treatment.

-The exact cause of fibroids is not known, but certain factors may increase a woman’s risk of developing them.
+The exact cause of fibroids is unknown, but certain factors may increase a woman’s risk of developing them.
 These include:

 - Age: As we mentioned earlier, fibroids tend to develop in women of reproductive age, mainly in their 30s and 40s.

-- Family history: If other women in your family have fibroids, then you’re more likely to develop them.
+- Family history: If other women in your family have had them, then you’re more likely to develop them.

-- Obesity: Women who are overweight or obese are at a higher risk for fibroids.
+- Obesity: Women who are overweight or obese are at a higher risk.

 - Hormones: Estrogen and progesterone are vital to growing the uterine lining.
-If you have higher levels of estrogen and progesterone, you may be at greater risk for fibroids.
+If you have higher levels of estrogen and progesterone, you may be at greater risk.

 How do Fibroids Affect Your Health?